Wheeler1711/submm_python_routines/README.md

 ## About This Project
 This project was started to make tools, used by everyone in the submm lab, available to everyone via version control on GitHub.
-This project continues to grow and expend in scope as University of Colorado graduates and collaborators continue to contribute to the project.
+This project continues to grow and expand in scope as University of Colorado graduates and collaborators continue to contribute to the project.
-Contributions and feature requests are not only welcome, but are a fundamental part of the culture of the submm astronomy.
+Contributions and feature requests are not only welcome but are a fundamental part of the culture of submm astronomy.

 # Required Software
 ## Git
 Git and GitHub are standard tools across astronomy, computer science, computer engineering, and other fields.
-This is a tool set that everyone should learn for code management.
-It is always useful, and often expected for contributors to a project of any size.
+This is a toolset that everyone should learn for code management.
+It is always useful and often expected for contributors to a project of any size.

 https://git-scm.com/downloads